Captain Abu Raed: Plot

 After Abu Raed treats Murad's burns one night, Murad leaves, and so does Abu Raed.
 On his way home, he finds an intoxicated Abu Murad lying in the street, who tells Abu Raed to 'shut up'.
-Abu Raed lifts a heavy stone, considering ending the misery Abu Murad caused himself and his family.
+Abu Raed lifts up a heavy stone, considering ending the misery Abu Murad caused himself and his family.
 However, he is overcome by his feelings and leaves him unharmed.

 One night, before Abu Murad gets home, Abu Raed develops a plan to protect Murad and his family.
 Nour volunteers to take them in, because her wealthy family owns a large house.
-She brings her car to the living area where Abu Raed and the Murads live, and they hurriedly pack the belongings of the Murad family.
+She brings her car to the area where Abu Raed and the Murads live, and they hurriedly pack the belongings of the Murad family.
 As they are about to leave, Murad runs back to retrieve the pilot's cap, a symbol of his dreams and aspirations.
-Nour then sets off for her house, as Tareq appears and asks what is going on, to which Abu Raed replies, "Nothing."
+Nour then sets off with the family for her house, as Tareq appears and asks what is going on, to which Abu Raed replies, "Nothing."
 Tareq becomes the last person, other than a drunk Abu Murad, to see Abu Raed alive.

 Despite repeated warnings from Um Murad that "He's going to kill you", Abu Raed sits in the Murad apartment and awaits Abu Murad's return.
-Upon finding his house empty, Abu Murad threatens Abu Raed's life.
-Abu Raed is implied to have been killed in that apartment.
+Upon finding his home empty, Abu Murad threatens Abu Raed's life if he doesn't tell where the family went.
+Abu Raed is implied to have been killed in the apartment.
 Years later, a grown-up Murad is seen watching the airfield as a Royal Jordanian pilot.